Suicide

 1. Characterizing Suicide

-One challenge stems from the strongly negative emotional or moral connotations of the term ‘suicide’.
+One challenge stems from the strongly negative emotional or moral connotations of the term ‘suicide.’
 Efforts to distinguish suicidal behavior from other behavior often clandestinely import moral judgments about the aims or moral worth of such behavior.
 That is, views about the nature of suicide often incorporate, sometimes unknowingly, views about the prudential or moral justifiability of suicide and are therefore not value-neutral descriptions of suicide (Paterson 2003, 353, Cholbi 2011, 17–20).
-For example, Hitler, most people contend, clearly died due to suicide, but Socrates and Jesus did not (though on Socrates, see Frey 1978).
-That the deaths of the morally villainous are more readily seen as suicides than the deaths of the morally admirable illustrates that suicide still carries a strongly negative subtext.
+For example, Hitler, most people contend, clearly died due to suicide, but Socrates did not (though see Frey 1978).
+That the deaths of the villainous are more readily categorized as suicides than those of the virtuous illustrates that suicide still carries a strongly negative subtext.
 A similar phenomenon is present within societal discourse concerning individuals near the end of life who seek medical assistance to die.
-Advocacy and professional organizations have largely succeeded in changing the terminology used in public discussions of such individuals from ‘assisted suicide’ or ‘physician-assisted suicide’ to ‘assisted dying’ or ‘death with dignity,’ despite the strong similarities between these acts and suicide of other kinds.
-(Friesen 2020, Reed 2020) Presumably, such groups have done so from the belief that the negative connotations of ‘suicide’ will reduce public support for the cause of legalizing medical assistance in dying.
+Advocacy and professional organizations have largely succeeded in changing the terminology used in public discussions of such individuals from ‘assisted suicide’ or ‘physician-assisted suicide’ to ‘assisted dying’ or ‘death with dignity,’ despite the strong similarities between these acts and suicide of other kinds (Friesen 2020, Reed 2020).
+Presumably, such groups have done so from the belief that the negative connotations of ‘suicide’ will reduce public support for the cause of legalizing medical assistance in dying.

 If a purely descriptive account of suicide is possible, where should it begin?
 While it is tempting to say that suicide is any self-caused death, this account is vulnerable to obvious counterexamples (though for a defense of such a view, see Dowie 2020).
-An individual who knows the health risks of smoking or of skydiving, but willfully engages in these behaviors and dies as a result, could be said to be causally responsible for her own death but not to have died by suicide.
-Similarly, an individual who takes a swig of hydrochloric acid, believing it to be lemonade, and subsequently dies causes her own death but does not engage in suicidal behavior.
-Moreover, not only are there self-caused deaths that are not suicides, but there are behaviors that result in death and are arguably suicidal in which the agent is not the cause of her own death or is so only at one remove.
-This can occur when an individual arranges the circumstances for her death.
-A terminally ill patient who requests that another person inject her with a lethal dose of tranquilizers has, intuitively, died by suicide.
-Though she is not immediately causally responsible for her death, she appears morally responsible for her death, since she initiates a sequence of events which she intended to culminate in her death, a sequence which cannot be explained without reference to her beliefs and desires.
+An individual who knows the health risks of smoking or of skydiving, but willfully engages in these behaviors and dies as a result, could be said to be causally responsible for their own death but not to have died by suicide.
+Similarly, an individual who takes a swig of hydrochloric acid, believing it to be lemonade, and subsequently dies causes their own death but does not engage in suicidal behavior.
+Moreover, not only are there self-caused deaths that are not suicides, but there are behaviors that result in death and are arguably suicidal in which the agent is not the cause of their own death or is so only at one remove.
+This can occur when an individual arranges the circumstances for their death.
+A terminally ill patient who requests that another person inject them with a lethal dose of tranquilizers has, intuitively, died by suicide.
+Though they are not immediately causally responsible for their death, they appear morally responsible for their own death, since they initiate a sequence of events which they intended to culminate in their death, a sequence which cannot be explained without reference to their beliefs and desires.
 (Such a case exemplifies voluntary euthanasia.)
 Likewise, those who die via ‘suicide by cop,’ where an armed crime is committed in order to provoke police into killing its perpetrator, are responsible for their own deaths despite not being the causes of their deaths.
 In these kinds of cases, such agents would not die, or would not be at an elevated risk for death, were it not for their initiating such causal sequences.
 (See Brandt 1975, Tolhurst 1983, Frey 1981, but for a possible objection see Kupfer 1990.)

 Furthermore, many philosophers (Fairbairn 1995, chapter 5) doubt whether an act’s actually resulting in death is essential to suicide at all.
-Just as there can be attempted murders or attempted acts of deception, so too can there be ‘attempted’ suicides, instances where because of agents’ false beliefs (about the lethality of their behavior, for example), unforeseen factual circumstances, others’ interventions, etc., an act which might have resulted in an agent’s death does not.
+Just as there can be attempted murders or attempted acts of deception, so too can there be ‘attempted’ suicides, instances where because of an agent’s false beliefs (about the lethality of their behavior, for example), unforeseen factual circumstances, others’ interventions, etc., an act which might have resulted in their death does not.

 Hence, suicidal behavior need not result in death, nor must the condition that hastens death be self-caused.
-Definitions according to which suicide occurs when a person acts knowing that her act will cause her own death (Durkheim (1897)) thus fail to capture how death is in some respect an aim of suicidal behavior.
+Definitions according to which suicide occurs when a person acts knowing that their act will cause their own death (Durkheim (1897)) thus fail to capture how death is in some respect an aim of suicidal behavior.
 Second, what appears essential for a behavior to count as suicide is that the person in question chooses to die.
-From the perspective of the suicidal actor, that she may die from her act is, in the case of suicide, not a mere coincidence.
-An act’s being suicide, rather than merely being risky to one’s life, thus seems to depend on the individual’s intentions, where an intention implicates an individual’s beliefs and desires about her action.
-(See Brandt 1975, Graber 1981 Tolhurst 1983, Frey 1978, O’Keeffe 1981, McMahan 2002, 455, Paterson 2003, Cholbi 2011, 20–31, Hill 2011) An intention-based account of suicide would say, roughly, that
+From the perspective of the suicidal actor, that they may die from their act is, in the case of suicide, not a mere coincidence.
+An act’s being suicide, rather than merely being risky to one’s life, thus seems to depend on the individual’s intentions, where an intention implicates an individual’s beliefs and desires about their action (see Brandt 1975, Graber 1981 Tolhurst 1983, Frey 1978, O’Keeffe 1981, McMahan 2002, 455, Paterson 2003, Cholbi 2011, 20–31, Hill 2011).
+An intention-based account of suicide would say, roughly, th

-1. S believed that B, or some causal consequence of B, would hasten her death (i.e, her death would occur earlier in time than it would have in B’s absence), and
+(a) S believed that B, or some causal consequence of B, would hasten their death (i.e, their death would occur earlier in time than it would have in B’s absence), and

-This account renders more precise the notion of suicide as an effort to bring about one’s own death, but it is not unproblematic.
+This account renders more precise the notion of suicide as an effort to bring about one’s own death, but it face challenges.

 Condition (a) is a doxastic condition.
-It implies that deaths (or increased risks for death) resulting from an individual’s act that causes death (or the risk thereof) are not suicides if the individual acts in ignorance of the relevant risks of her behavior (for example, when an individual accidentally takes a lethal dose of a prescription drug).
-At the same time, (a) accounts for cases such as the aforementioned terminally ill patient whose death is caused only indirectly by her request to die.
-Condition (a) does not require that S know that B will put her at a significantly greater risk for death, nor even that S’s beliefs about B’s lethality be true or even justified.
-Suicidal individuals sometimes have false beliefs about the lethality of their chosen suicide methods, greatly overestimating the lethality of over the counter painkillers while underestimating the lethality of handguns, for instance.
-An individual could believe falsely, or on the basis of inadequate evidence, that placing one’s head in an electric oven significantly increases one’s chances of dying, but that behavior is nonetheless suicidal.
+It correctly implies that when a person’s act results in death (or increases their risk of death) but the individual acts in ignorance of the relevant risks of their behavior (for example, when an individual accidentally takes a lethal dose of a prescription drug), that person has not engaged in suicide.
+Condition (a) also accounts for cases such as the aforementioned terminally ill patient whose death is caused only indirectly by their request to die.
+Condition (a) does not require that S know that B will put them at a significantly greater risk for death, nor even that S’s beliefs about B’s lethality be true or even justified.
+Suicidal individuals sometimes have false beliefs about the lethality of their chosen suicide methods, greatly overestimating the lethality of over-the-counter painkillers while underestimating the lethality of handguns, for instance.
+An individual could believe falsely that placing one’s head in an electric oven significantly increases one’s chances of dying, but that behavior is nonetheless suicidal.
 The demand that S believe that B makes death highly likely is admittedly inexact, but it permits us to navigate between two extreme and mistaken views.
-On the one hand, it implies that behavior which is in fact only marginally more likely to cause a person’s death is not suicidal (you are more likely to die driving your car than in your living room, but driving your car hardly qualifies as ‘suicidal’).
-On the other hand, to demand that S believe that B certainly or almost certainly will cause S’s death is too strict, since it will rarely be the case (given the possibility of intervening conditions, etc.) that B will necessarily cause S’s death, and in fact many suicidal individuals are ambivalent about their actions (Cholbi 2011, 31–35), an ambivalence which is in turn reflected in their selecting suicide methods that are far from certain to cause death.
+On the one hand, it implies that behavior only marginally more likely to cause a person’s death is not suicidal (you are more likely to die driving your car than in your living room, but driving your car hardly qualifies as ‘suicidal’).
+On the other hand, to demand that S believe that B certainly or almost certainly will cause S’s death is too strict, since it will rarely be the case (given the possibility of intervening conditions, etc.) that B will necessarily cause S’s death, and in fact many suicidal individuals are ambivalent about their actions (Cholbi 2011, 31–35, Baston and Weichold 2025), an ambivalence which is in turn reflected in their selecting suicide methods that are far from certain to cause death.
 Condition (a) also allows us to distinguish genuinely suicidal behavior from suicidal gestures, in which individuals engage in behavior they believe is not likely to cause their death but is nonetheless associated with suicide attempts, while in fact having some other intention (e.g., gaining others’ attention) in mind.

 Condition (b), however, is far more knotty.
 For what is it to intend that death result from one’s behavior?
-There are examples in which condition (a) is clearly met, but whether (b) is met is more problematic.
-For instance, does a soldier who leaps upon a live grenade tossed into a foxhole in order to save his comrades engage in suicidal behavior?
-Many, especially partisans of the doctrine of double effect would answer ‘no’: Despite the fact that the soldier knew his behavior would likely cause him to die, his intention was to absorb the blast so as to save the other soldiers, whereas his death was only a foreseen outcome of his action.
+There are examples in which condition (a) is clearly met, but whether (b) is met is unclear.
+For instance, does a soldier who leaps upon a live grenade tossed into a foxhole in order to save their comrades engage in suicidal behavior?
+Many, especially partisans of the doctrine of double effect would answer ‘no’: Despite the fact that the soldier knew their behavior would likely cause them to die, their intention was to absorb the blast so as to save the other soldiers, whereas their death was only a foreseen outcome of their action.
 Needless to say, whether a clear divide exists between foreseen and intended outcomes is controversial, and critics raise the worry that almost any outcome can be described as foreseen (Glover 1990, ch.
 6).
-(It is of course possible that whether death is foreseen or intended has no bearing on whether an act counts as suicide but still bears on whether any particular suicidal act is justified.)
-Some would argue that given the near certainty of his dying by jumping on the grenade, his death was intended, for even though death is not the justifying aim of his action and he may prefer not to die, his dying nevertheless has his endorsement in the circumstances in which he acts (Tolhurst 1983, Cholbi 2011, 26–31).
-A further complication is that current psychological evidence suggests that suicide is often an ambivalent act in which individuals who wish to die must nevertheless overcome the ordinary human fear of death (Cholbi 2011, 31–34, Joiner 2010, 62–70).
-Given this ambivalence, whether an act that posed an apparently lethal threat to the agent who performed it was intended to hasten her death can be hard to decipher.
+Some would argue that given the near certainty of their dying by jumping on the grenade, their death was intended, for even though death is not the justifying aim of their action and they would almost certainly prefer to be able to save their comrades without risking their life, their dying nevertheless has their endorsement in the circumstances in which they act (Tolhurst 1983, Cholbi 2011, 26–31).
+That suicide is often an ambivalent act in which individuals who wish to die must nevertheless overcome the ordinary human fear of death (Cholbi 2011, 31–34, Joiner 2010, 62–70) suggests that whether an act that posed an apparently lethal threat to the agent who performed it was intended to hasten their death can be hard to decipher.
 When a person dies in such circumstances, it may prove difficult whether to classify the death as resulting from suicide (i.e., intentional self-killing) or as accidental.
 Such cases might indicate the need for a third category besides intentional suicide and accidental death (Cholbi 2007).

 The essential logical difficulty here resides in the notion of intending to die, for acting so as to produce one’s death nearly always has some other aim or justification.
 That is, death is generally not chosen for its own sake, or is not the end of suicidal behavior.
-Suicidal behavior can have any number of objectives: the relief of physical pain, the relief of psychological anguish, martyrdom in the service of a moral cause, the fulfillment of perceived societal duties (e.g., suttee and seppuku), the avoidance of judicial execution, revenge on others, protection of others’ interests or well-being.
-(See Fairbairn 1995, ch.
-9, for a taxonomy of the varieties of suicide.)
-Therefore, it is not the case that suicidal individuals intend death per se, but rather that death is perceived, rightly or wrongly, as a means for the fulfillment of another of the agent’s aims (Graber 1981, 56).
+Suicidal behavior can have any number of objectives: the relief of physical pain, the relief of psychological anguish, martyrdom in the service of a moral cause, the fulfillment of perceived societal duties (e.g., suttee and seppuku), the avoidance of judicial execution, revenge on others, protection of others’ interests or well-being (See Fairbairn 1995, ch.
+9, for a taxonomy of the varieties of suicide).
+Therefore, suicidal individuals do not usually intend death per se, but perceive, rightly or wrongly, that death is necessary to fulfill some other aim of theirs (Graber 1981, 56).
 In short, there do not appear to be any compelling examples of “noninstrumental” self-killings in which “the overriding intention is simply to end one’s life and there is no further independent objective involved in the action” (O’Keeffe 1981, 357).
 Nor does requiring that the individual wish to be dead (Fairbairn 1995, ch.
 6) address this issue, since again, what one wishes is presumably not death itself but some outcome of death.
 Both the grenade-jumping soldier and the depressed individual may wish not to die insofar as they might prefer that their desires could be satisfied without dying or without putting themselves at the risk thereof.
 However, this is consistent with their willingly choosing to die in order to satisfy their aims.

 What speaks in favor of condition (c)?
-Typically, coercion denotes intervention by others wherein a person comes to find herself with a reason to act in a certain way because of another’s threat or use of force.
+Typically, coercion denotes intervention by others wherein a person comes to find herself with a reason to act in a certain way because of another’s threat or use of force (Nozick 1969).
 Coerced decisions seem not to be entirely our own, inasmuch we act in accordance with the will of the coercer rather than acting freely on the basis of our own prior desires.
-Applied to cases where individuals act intentionally to hasten their own deaths, this implies that such cases are not instances of suicide, for while the individual may cause their own death, they do not have their own reasons to end their lives.
-Hence, according to condition (c), a spy threatened with torture lest he relinquish crucial military secrets who then poisons himself did not die by suicide since the spy’s captors compelled him to take his life.
+Applied to cases where individuals act intentionally to hasten their own deaths, this implies that such cases are not suicides, for while the individual may cause their own death, they do not have their own reasons to end their lives.
+Hence, according to condition (c), a spy threatened with torture lest they relinquish crucial military secrets who then poisons themself did not die by suicide since the spy’s captors compelled them to take their life.

 This brief attempt at conceptual analysis of suicide illustrates the frustrations of such a project, as the unclear notion of suicide is apparently replaced by equally unclear notions such as intention and coercion.
-We may be attracted to increasingly convoluted analyses of suicide (Donnelly 1998, 20) or accept that suicide is an ‘open textured’ concept instances of which are bound together only by weak Wittgensteinian family resemblance and hence resistant to analysis in terms of necessary and sufficient conditions (Windt 1981).
+Complications of this kind may imply that suicide is an ‘open textured’ concept instances of which are bound together only by weak Wittgensteinian family resemblance and hence resistant to analysis in terms of necessary and sufficient conditions (Windt 1981).

 An alternative to providing necessary and sufficient conditions for suicidal behavior is to view it along a continuum.
-In the psychological sciences, many suicidologists view suicide not as an either/or notion but as a gradient notion, admitting of degrees based on individuals’ beliefs, strength of intentions, and attitudes.
-The Beck Scale for Suicidal Ideation is perhaps the best example of this approach.
-(See Beck 1979.)
+In the psychological sciences, many suicidologists view suicide not as an either/or notion but as a gradient, admitting of degrees based on individuals’ beliefs, strength of intentions, and attitudes.
+The Beck Scale for Suicidal Ideation is perhaps the best example of this approach (Beck 1979).

 2. Highlights of Historical Western Thought

 This section outlines the main currents of historical philosophical thought about suicide in ‘the West’ (Europe, the Middle East, and North America).
 Such an emphasis should not obscure the rich traditions of thought originating outside those geographical confines, however.
 Important thinkers from Africa, Asia, and the indigenous populations of the Western hemisphere took a philosophical interest in suicide.
-Little appears to unite philosophical thinking about suicide from these traditions aside from the fact that they are far less influenced by monotheism than is the Western tradition.
-Some of the ethical considerations concerning suicide raised in these traditions are also found in Western thought.
+Philosophical thinking about suicide in these traditions is far less influenced by monotheism than is the Western tradition, but some of the ethical considerations concerning suicide raised in these traditions are also found in Western thought.
 For instance, the claim that suicide may violate ethical duties to others is addressed by Confucius, who primarily views the matter through the lens of filial piety (Confucius 2003).
 Others, for example the Jain practice of sallekhana, a type of spiritual fasting intended to hasten death, do not seem to have correlates in the Western tradition (Umaswati 1992).
 Unfortunately, the diversity of positions within the non-Western traditions preclude easy summation.
 Those interested in these traditions are urged to consult Battin (2015).
-(The online archive of Battin (2015) is particularly useful in this regard; users can search for philosophical writings on suicide based on geographic origin and intellectual tradition.)
+(The Ethics of Suicide Digital Archive (Battin 2015) is particularly useful in this regard; users can search for philosophical writings on suicide based on geographic origin and intellectual tradition.)

 2.1 Ancient and Classical Views of Suicide